qpleple/cloudstack-php-client/README.md

 PHP client library for the CloudStack User API v4.3 ([reference](https://cloudstack.apache.org/docs/api/apidocs-4.3/TOC_User.html))

-Generate with the CloudStack client generator [qpleple/cloudstack-client-generator](https://github.com/qpleple/cloudstack-client-generator), others languages are available.
-Check out this project to know more about it.
+Generate with the CloudStack client generator [leprechau/cloudstack-client-generator](https://github.com/leprechau/cloudstack-client-generator), others languages are available.
+Check out this project adn the parent fork to know more about it.

 Examples
 --------